kurt-krueckeberg/data-structures-cplus/notes/postorder-iter.rst

 ``Node *successor();``
 ~~~~~~~~~~~~~~~~~~~~~~

-The ``successor()`` method first checks if the given s the right child of its parent of the parent's right child is empty.
-If either is true, the post-order successor is the parent; otherwise, we
+The ``successor()`` method first checks if the given node is the right child of its parent or if the parent's right child is empty.
+If either is true, the post-order successor is the parent; otherwise, we search for the left-most
-find the left-most child in the right substree of the parent.
+child in the parent's right substree.

 .. code-block:: cpp